sebastiandedeyne/sebastiandedeyne.com/content/posts/consistency.md

 <!--more-->

-This mindset also affects the way I program.
+This mindset also affects the way I code.
 In a large projects we're working on, we often need form request objects.
 Form request objects take care of validating a requests, before they enter a controller.

 ```php
 <?php